+In addition to the topics covered in 7th grade Social Studies, this course will include more in depth study of all the social studies state standards focusing on critical thinking skills and collaborative work.
 In honors class, a greater emphasis is placed on independent reading, analyzing, developing, and demonstrating critical and reflective thinking skills.
 A greater amount of class discussion, using the Socratic Method, with opportunities to defend ideas and positions is a cornerstone of all honors classes.